SCHOOLS update

 SHS New Principal effective Sep 2023, Former Principal David Jones has moved on to a leadership position within the School District.
 New principal is Ryan Chase. [email protected] (941) 955-0181

-2024 UPDATE: The Sarasota High School MURT.
-The final phase of promised (in 2019) pedestrian mitigation -- widening & landscaping of the sidewalk along Tamiami Trail in front of the Sarasota Art Museum has begun March 2024.
-The Murt page has details.
+Summer 2024, the SHS MURT (multi-use path) around Sarasota High School, a pedestrian mitigation project that the School Dept committed itself to, in conjunction with the 2019 permanent closure of School Ave, is essentially, finally, complete, including the final phase of promised (in 2019) pedestrian mitigation -- widening & landscaping of the sidewalk along Tamiami Trail in front of the Sarasota Art Museum has begun March 2024.
+The SHS Murt page has details.

 At the Aug 15, 2023 School Board Workshop, Jody Dumas presented schools updates including a brief summary of the Sarasota High School Master Plan.
 (You can view this on youtube, find it from the School Dept website., starting about 1hr & 50 minutes into the 3-hr video.)